tang-amy/GeisingerLab/ElsL_Orthology_Analysis/commandline_blastp.md

 ```perl
 perl /home/dai.yun/ncbi-blast-2.12.0+/bin/update_blastdb.pl --passive --decompress refseq_select_prot &
 ```
-If `update_blastdb.pl` does not work, the db files can be downloaded manually using commands like `wget`.
+If `update_blastdb.pl` does not work (this happens when a firewall is in place), the db files can be downloaded manually using commands like `wget`.
 The `metadata.json` files include URLs that can be used to download the compressed binary files (.tar.gz).
 The downloaded files must be decompressed manually using `tar -xf`.

 ### 2. Perform protein blast locally (BLASTp)
 ```